mmahesh/dstack_multiple_gpu/blog_post.md

     - familiarity with python,
     - basic familiarity with pytorch (a popular deep learning framework).

 We use `python 3` version for this blog.
-The contents of this blog include the following:
+The contents of this blog mainly include

-    - introduction to pytorch lightning,
+    - a brief introduction to pytorch lightning,
+    - a brief introduction to dstack,
-    - create a simple deep learning model to train on MNIST dataset,
+    - creating a simple deep learning model to train on the popular MNIST dataset,
-    - creating dstack workflow,
+    - creating dstack workflows for various settings,
-    - and run the deep learning on AWS GPU/CPU instances using dstack.
+    - and running the deep learning models on AWS GPU/CPU instances using dstack workflows.

 # Requirements